-Reverts \$15 million for the John Muir Trail projects on federal land at the California Natural Resources Agency.

-- Reverts \$105 million of GGRF for 8 additional methane satellites at the California Air Resources Board. - Reverts \$30 million of GGRF for a onetime snapshot of air emissions in certain communities through mobile air monitoring at the California Air Resources Board. - Reverts \$250 million of unspent funds for the Clean Vehicle Rebate Project at the California Air Resources Board. - Eliminates funding for Technical Assistance and Conservation Management Plans at the Department of Food and Agriculture by reverting an additional \$17.5 million on top of the Governor's proposed \$21.5 million. - Eliminates funding for wildfire climate catalyst fund at Go-Biz by reverting an additional \$33 million. - Reverts \$85 million of unspent funds for oil well remediation at the Department of Conservation. - Reverts \$60 million for the Farm to School Program at the Department of Food and Agriculture. - Reverts \$14 million for the extreme heat communications at the Office of Planning and Research. - Reverts \$25 million for art in parks at the Department of Parks and Recreation. - Liquidates \$937 million unspent funds from the Department of Water Resources' Strategic Energy Reserve. - Reverts \$50 million in 2023, \$100 million in 2024, and \$225 million in 2025 from the Energy Commission's Climate Innovation Grants. - Reverts \$416 million for voluntary agreements through the Department of Water Resource's large scale habitat restoration program and the California Natural Resources Agency's water resilience projects program. - Delays the Oroville Pumped Hydro Project by reverting \$230 million and allocating \$100 million in 2024 and \$130 million in 2025.
+- Reverts \$15 million for the John Muir Trail projects on federal land at the California Natural Resources Agency. - Reverts \$105 million of GGRF for 8 additional methane satellites at the California Air Resources Board. - Reverts \$30 million of GGRF for a onetime snapshot of air emissions in certain communities through mobile air monitoring at the California Air Resources Board. - Reverts \$250 million of unspent funds for the Clean Vehicle Rebate Project at the California Air Resources Board. - Eliminates funding for Technical Assistance and Conservation Management Plans at the Department of Food and Agriculture by reverting an additional \$17.5 million on top of the Governor's proposed \$21.5 million. - Eliminates funding for wildfire climate catalyst fund at Go-Biz by reverting an additional \$33 million. - Reverts \$85 million of unspent funds for oil well remediation at the Department of Conservation. - Reverts \$60 million for the Farm to School Program at the Department of Food and Agriculture. - Reverts \$14 million for the extreme heat communications at the Office of Planning and Research. - Reverts \$25 million for art in parks at the Department of Parks and Recreation. - Reverts \$10 million for transportation grants at Calfire. - Liquidates \$937 million unspent funds from the Department of Water Resources' Strategic Energy Reserve, the Energy Commission's Demand Side Grid Support program and distributed electricity backup assets program. - Reverts \$50 million in 2023, \$100 million in 2024, and \$225 million in 2025 from the Energy Commission's Climate Innovation Grants. - Reverts \$416 million for voluntary agreements through the Department of Water Resource's large scale habitat restoration program and the California Natural Resources Agency's water resilience projects program.